 Hereafter in this paper, we always presume Assumptions~\ref{ASS.10}, \ref{ASS.15}, \ref{ASS.20} and \ref{ASS.30}.
-In this section, we introduce conductance exponents $\E_{M, p, m}(w, A)$ and show the existence of a partition of unity whose $p$-energies are estimated by conductance exponents from above.
-In the next section, using the method of combinatorial modulus, we will establish sub-multiplicative inequality of conductance exponents.
-To begin with, we define $p$-energies of function on graphs $(T_n, E_n^*)$ and the associated $p$-conductances between subsets.
+In this section, we introduce the conductance constant $\E_{M, p, m}(w, A)$ and show the existence of a partition of unity whose $p$-energies are estimated by conductance constants from above.
+In the next section, using the method of combinatorial modulus, we will establish a sub-multiplicative inequality of conductance constants.
+To begin with, we define $p$-energies of functions on graphs $(T_n, E_n^*)$ and the associated $p$-conductances between subsets.

 \notation Let $A$ be a set.
 Set

 \endnotation

 \definition (1)\,\,Let $A \subseteq T_n$.
 For $f \in \ell(A)$, define $\E_{p, A}^n(u)$ by